reactjs/react.dev/src/content/reference/react/useState.md

 }
 ```

-This is because [states behaves like a snapshot.](/learn/state-as-a-snapshot) Updating state requests another render with the new state value, but does not affect the `count` JavaScript variable in your already-running event handler.
+This is because [States behaves like a snapshot.](/learn/state-as-a-snapshot) Updating State requests another render with the new State value, but does not affect the `count` JavaScript variable in your already-running event handler.

-If you need to use the next state, you can save it in a variable before passing it to the `set` function:
+If you need to use the next State, you can save it in a variable before passing it to the `set` function:

 ```js
 const nextCount = count + 1;